Rambo Micklem

 Which Rambo Micklem bridles are available?

 - Rambo Micklem Competition Bridle – designed for use with a bit and permitted in competitions.
-Available in two variants: the standard version and the Deluxe with white decorative stitching on the noseband and browband.
+Available in two versions: the standard version and the Deluxe with white decorative stitching on the noseband and browband.

 How does the Micklem bridle work?

-Additionally, the noseband is shaped to avoid running over the jaw, while the throatlatch is guided along the cheek to avoid sensitive nerves.
+Additionally, the noseband is shaped to avoid running over the jaw, while the throatlash is guided along the cheek to avoid sensitive nerves.
 For extra stability of the bit, the included bit clips can be used.

-Try out a Rambo Micklem
+Try the Rambo Micklem

 Personal Advice